 These problems with your skin and nails are often the result of poor-fitting shoes.
 Friction on the skin causes the layers to separate and become filled with fluid, making that characteristic bubble on your foot.
 Shoes that are too short or too tightor not laced properlycan cause your nail to bang up against the fronts, especially as you run downhill.
 That can cause bleeding under your nail that turns it black.

-For these and other running injuries that may be plaguing you, contact our team at Ottawa Foot Practice in Ontario.
+For these and other running injuries that may be plaguing you, contact our team at Ottawa Foot Clinic in Ontario.
 We can help design treatment for your painful issue and aids to prevent problems in the future.
 Just call us at (613) 595-9700 or schedule an appointment through our website.